INFORMATION REQUIRED IN PROXY STATEMENT

 Membership and Role of Audit Committee

 Management has the primary responsibility for the financial statements and the reporting process, including our system of internal controls, and for the preparation of the consolidated financial statements in accordance with generally accepted accounting principles.
 Our independent accountants are responsible for performing an independent audit of those financial statements in accordance with the standards of the Public Company Accounting Oversight Board (PCAOB) and to issue a report thereon.
-The audit committee’s responsibility is to monitor and oversee these processes on behalf of the board.
+The audit committee’s responsibility is to monitor and oversee these processes on behalf of the Board of Directors.
 Two of the three members of the audit committee are not professional accountants or auditors and their functions are not intended to duplicate or certify the activities of management and the independent auditors.
 Edward Kay, a Certified Public Accountant, is chair of the audit committee.

 Review of our Audited Financial Statements